strye/csmd-converter/script.md

 This is another panel description.

-/* And this is a comment, which will not appear in the exported script */
+/* And this is a third comment, which will not appear when exported in script mode */

 > Character Two (OFF)
 Don't start without me!
 I have a lot to say and I need to know that my speech will wrap properly!